Paolo Veronese, The Adoration of the Magi Italian, c. 1570-1580 St. Petersburg, State Hermitage Museum |

 Europe artists could now make the suggestion of the Venerable Bede a reality

 and truly African faces now began to appear as one of the three magi.
-They begin to appear in the countries
+They begin to appear first in the countries

-associated with the exploration and first exploitation of west Africa, that is in Portugal, Spain and the Spanish-ruled Low Countries.
+associated with the exploration and early exploitation of west Africa, that is in Portugal, Spain and the Spanish-ruled Low Countries.
 They entered Italy from both directions, from the north through trade with Flanders, and from the south through Spanish-dominated Naples.
 From there the idea of using a black person

 spread to the rest of Europe, although frequently it consisted simply of